 Stores contain the application state and logic.
 Their role is somewhat similar to a model in a traditional MVC, but they manage the state of many objects — they do not represent a single record of data like ORM models do.
 Nor are they the same as Backbone’s collections.
 More than simply managing a collection of ORM-style objects, stores manage the application state for a particular domain within the application.

 The main difference between Flux and MVC/MVVM design pattern is the separation of queries and updates.
 Although View components read from Stores to render content, it doesn’t write to it directly.
 Instead, it asks Action to do so.
 A Store is a read-only data model that supports “query” only.
 It can only be “updated” through Action.

 In traditional MV* application, Views read data from Models and write to them directly.
 It is simple if the relationship is a one-to-one mapping.
 But usually, it is not.
 User’s action on a View component may trigger the update of several models.
 And sometimes a model may need to update other models too.
 In this case, the data flow will be complicated and difficult to trace and debug.

 However, once you have separated the queries and updates using Action and Dispatcher, the data flow will become unidirectional.
 The data flow always begins at delivering an Action.
 If this action triggers another kind of update, it will dispatch a new action to let the data flow start over again.
 That will simplify your application’s data flow, such that it will be easier to trace and debug.

-Remarks: The diagram above is just an example of particular data flow.
-It does not mean that you can’t dispatch a new action in store component.
+Remarks: The diagram above is just an example of a particular data flow.
+It does not mean that you can’t dispatch a new action in the store component.

 For more information about Flux, I would recommend reading “A cartoon guide to Flux — Code Cartoons — Medium".
 Next section will talk about how to implement a QML application in a Flux way.